zalando-nakadi/exhibitor-appliance/README.md

 Cloudformation stack will start 3 EC2 instances in autoscaling group and create internal load balancer in front of EC2 instances.
 Also it will create DNS record ```"<APPLICATION_ID>-<STACK_VERSION>.<HOSTED_ZONE>"``` which points to a load balancer.

 Exhibitor provides [rest-api](https://github.com/Netflix/exhibitor/wiki/REST-Introduction) which could be accessd via: ```http://<APPLICATION_ID>-<STACK_VERSION>.<HOSTED_ZONE>/exhibitor/v1/```

+###### Access

+The provided Yaml file creates only a internal LoadBalancer.
+For security reasons you should not expose freely the exhibitor interface, since it has by default not authorization.
+For access you should look into this script: https://github.com/zalando-stups/ssh-tunnels